MacDavid1989/react-car-search/README.md

 The project is deployed on netlify an can be viewed here: https://reactdrive.netlify.app/

-If viewing the project form a local server, download the files and run npm i before starting
+If viewing the project form a local server, download the files and run npm i before npm start

 ## How To Use